FabianSalge/FabianSalge/README.md

 Computer Science Student @ University of Strathclyde
 ----------------------------------------------------

-I am currently in my third year of my BSc Hons Computer Science.
-I have worked with: Java, Python and a bit of React.
-Currently I am especially interested in computer vision and AI.
+I am currently working towards my MSc Computer Science at the University of St Andrews.
+I have graduated with a BSc Computer Science from the University of Strathclyde.
+I have worked with: Java, Python, React, FastAPI, Typescript, Java Spring, TailwindCSS and more.
+Currently I am especially interested in automation and distributed systems.

-*   🌍  I'm based in Glasgow
+*   🌍  I'm based in St Andrews
 *   ✉️  You can contact me at [salgefabian@gmail.com](mailto:salgefabian@gmail.com)
-*   🧠  I'm learning Computer Vision
+*   🧠  I'm learning Machine Learning

 ### Skills
 <p align="left">